osolliec/o-gameshells/README.md

 - Use SVG that I find on the internet / ask a designer to draw the shells, in a company I would definitely ask for a designer's shell :-).
 - Spend some time to use a design system for the rest of the app.
 Something like [Mantine](https://mantine.dev/), which has caught my eye recently.
 - Make it responsive, probably !
 I only tested this on a Desktop computer :-).
+- Play with perspective effects to make it appear as if some Shells pass behind the others when shuffled.

 ### Other improvements

-- The difficulty could also change the animation time.
+- The difficulty could also pilot the shuffling animation time to make it harder to follow the ball.
 - I would add more tests.
 Some E2E tests with [Cypress](https://www.cypress.io/) could be added, too.
 - I would host a compiled version of the app, for easy testing online in a github page.